raspberrypi/documentation/installation/installing-images/linux.md

 # Installing Operating System Images on Linux

-On Linux systems you have the choice of the command line `dd` tool or the graphical tool ImageWriter to write the image to your SD card.

-## Using ImageWriter (Graphical Interface)

-- Insert the SD card into your computer or connect the SD card reader with the SD card inside.

-- Install the ImageWriter tool from the Ubuntu Software Center.

-- Launch the ImageWriter tool; it needs your administrator password.

-- Select the image file (e.g. `2014-01-07-wheezy-raspbian.img`) to be written to the SD card.
-Note that because you started ImageWriter as administrator, the starting point when selecting the image file is the administrator's home folder; therefore, you need to change to your own home folder to select the image file.

-- Select the target device to write the image to; your device will be something like `/dev/mmcblk0` or `/dev/sdc`.

-- Click the `Write to device` button.

-- Wait for the process to finish and remove the SD card.

-## Command Line Interface

 Please note that the use of the `dd` tool can overwrite any partition of your machine.
 If you specify the wrong device in the instructions below you could delete your primary Linux partition.
 Please be careful.

 - Run `df -h` to see what devices are currently mounted.